tractr/directus-sync/DOCUMENTATION.md

 }
 ```

-The `role` field references the real id of the role in the `directus_roles` collection.
+The `role` field references the the sync id of the role.
+You can find it in the file `directus-config/collections/roles.json`.

+`password` field is automatically ignored during update.
+This is to prevent the password from being reset on every push.

 The `directus_roles` collection is not managed by the `seed push` but by the `pull` and `push` commands.

 > [!NOTE]